neural-control-and-computation-lab/athena/README.md

 ### Frequently Asked Questions (FAQ)

 Q: Do I need a GPU to run the ATHENA Toolbox?\
-A: No, a GPU is not required but is recommended for faster processing.
+A: No, a GPU is not required and does not generally speed up processing, which is already highly parallelized.
 If you have a compatible NVIDIA GPU, you can enable GPU processing in the options.
 Ensure that your GPU drivers and CUDA toolkit are correctly installed.

 Q: Can I process videos from only one camera?\
 A: Yes, you can process videos from a single camera to extract 2D landmarks.
 However, triangulation to 3D landmarks requires synchronized videos from at least two cameras and their corresponding calibration files.